gilmoreorless/emoji-censor/README.md

 * A string of any valid CSS selector that can be passed to `document.querySelectorAll()`.

 An `options` object can also be provided for additional functionality.
+The available options are:

-Currently there is only one option — `customDisplayElements`.
-This is an `elementsOrSelector`-style value that determines extra elements to redact.
+* `customDisplayElements` — an `elementsOrSelector`-style value that determines extra elements to redact.

   This is different from the main arguments as these elements are wholly redacted — no text substitution is performed.
 This is useful for sites that use custom image fallbacks instead of emoji text characters, where the whole image has to be redacted.
+* `rootNode` — a DOM node that determines the starting point for redaction.

+  This defaults to `document`, and is generally only needed when you want to redact elements that don’t count as part of the main document (e.g. document fragments or shadow roots).

 ```js
 // Example: This will black out any emoji within `.content` and its children.